PriyankaVerma98/git-for-try--fuzzy-regression--matlab/README.md

 # git for try (fuzzy regression) matlab
- this is a try for how to use github, the file is about fuzzy regression
+ this is my first try of using github;
+ I upload a matlab code for fuzzy regression without using toolbox the test and training files are uploaded with the code, if you'd like you can change to your file